cliffordp/cliff-wp-plugin-boilerplate/wp-plugin-name/README.txt

 = 1.0.1 =
 Upgrade notices describe the reason a user should upgrade.
 No more than 300 characters.

+== Screenshots ==

+See https://developer.wordpress.org/plugins/wordpress-org/plugin-assets/ for image dimensions

+Screenshot images should be in your SVN directory (not this plugin's directory) and named `screenshot-1.png`, `screenshot-2.png`, etc. to match these captions:

+1. A caption for `screenshot-1.png`

+2. A caption for `screenshot-2.png`

 == Arbitrary section ==